saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 ```

 The test suite also separates tests which require privileges
-and don't execute them if the user doesn't have the appropriated rights.
+and skip them if the user doesn't have the appropriated rights.

 #### Performance